|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Hilary Asare appeared as Emilie in Quince Productions' The Submission in April 2015 at Walnut Street Theatre Studio 5 and played Leonato and Dogberry in The Mechanical Theater's production of Much Ado About Nothing in August 2015.
 (Updated: 10/2015)

 Cindy Rosenthal, J76 (Drama/English), Professor in Drama and Dance at Hofstra University.
-In Fall 2015, she directed Fiddler on the Roof for the department, along with Stas Kmeic (Tufts Drama and Dance, '83) who did the choreography/musical staging.
+In Fall 2015, she directed Fiddler on the Roof for the department, along with Stas Kmeic (Tufts Theatre, Dance, and Performance Studies, '83) who did the choreography/musical staging.
 In 2014, she directed Seamus Heaney's The Burial at Thebes at Hofstra and the world premiere of The March of the Bonus Army by Isaac Rathbone at Cap 21's Black Box in NYC.
 In the summer of 2015, she returned to Bread Loaf, where she has been part of the resident Equity acting ensemble since 1986.
 She played Jo Britton in James Baldwin's Blues for Mister Charlie and Miss Maudie in To Kill a Mockingbird, both directed by Brian McEleney.
 Recent Publications: "And After Love," a memorial to Judith Malina in TDR: The Drama Review 59:3 (T227) Fall 2015.
 (Updated: 10/2015)